 Any deficit in Sick Time at any given point in the program may result in failure of the clinical course or didactic course and may impact ability to graduate from the program.
 On a case-by-case basis, program faculty may arrange make-up time for students in a deficit in Sick Time.
-The student must have demonstrated he or she has made every effort to be in attendance and is in good standing in didactic and clinical performance.
-Make-up time will be scheduled ONLY during the student's summer break for time deficits in the first year of the program.
-Make-up time will be scheduled ONLY at the end of the program for time deficits in the second year of the program.
-This may impact timely graduation from the program (as indicated on the program Calendar page 6) delaying the student's program completion.
+The student must have demonstrated they have made every effort to be in attendance and is in good standing in didactic and clinical performance.
+Make-up time will be scheduled ONLY during the student's Thanksgiving, Winter, Spring, and Summer breaks while maintaining appropriate clinical supervision.
+Students may not makeup hours on holidays that are observed by Marion Technical College.
+During makeup assignments, students will be able to contact program faculty if needed.